Protecting Financial Data: Key Cybersecurity Awareness Training Modules for Finance

 Authentication and Access Management (Or "Your Dog's Name Is Not a Secure Password for the Company Bank Account")

 Finance systems hold the keys to the kingdom, yet access security often relies on embarrassingly weak controls.
+Weak authentication practices are still among the top threats to finance cybersecurity awareness programs.
 This module needs to address the unique authentication challenges faced by finance teams.

 What This Module Actually Needs to Cover: